Allu Arjun: Commercial success (2014–2020)

-Ala Vaikunthapurramuloo and beyond (2019–present)

 In December 2018, his next project Ala Vaikunthapurramuloo was announced, with Trivikram Srinivas as the director.
 Pooja Hegde was selected to play the female lead role, thus marking his second collaboration with Hegde after DJ: Duvvada Jagannadham.
 He joined the production of the film in April 2019.
 Produced jointly by Allu Aravind and S. Radha Krishna, the film marks the third collaboration of Allu Arjun and Trivikram after Julayi (2012) and S/O Satyamurthy (2015).
 The film was released in January 2020.
 Allu Arjun's performance received highly positive reviews.
-A review posted by Rohit Mohan on Koimoi said that "Be it comedy, action, emotions, style and of course dance, the star actor nails it in the film, as ‘Bunny’ made to audience groove to his tunes with his act."
+A review posted by Rohit Mohan on Koimoi said that "Be it comedy, action, emotions, style and of course dance, the star actor nails it in the film, as 'Bunny' made to audience groove to his tunes with his act."
 Film Companion felt that Allu Arjun's performance in the board-room scene was the highlight of the film.
 Bhavana Sharma of International Business Times, opined that Allu Arjun went into the skin of the character.
 The film his career's highest grosser and stands among the highest-grossing Telugu films.
 Allu Arjun's dance performance in the song "Butta Bomma" received wide response.